 - Independent EBS volumes (regardless of whether they are attached and to which instance)

 - Amazon Relational Database Service (RDS) databases

-- RDS Aurora clusters
+- RDS Aurora clusters, except for Aurora Serverless

 - Redshift clusters

 - DynamoDB tables

 In addition to backup targets, you also define backup parameters, such as:

 - In Windows achieving application consistency using Microsoft Volume Shadow Copy Service (VSS)

 - Number of retries in case of a failure

 Schedules are used to define how you want to time the backups.
 You can define the following: